 The Research Department actively encourages staff to participate more fully in research by enhancing and promoting opportunities for staff to develop their research skills and experience.
 The development of Principal Investigator roles will be supported through training in collaboration with local partners at the Clinical Research Network: North West Coast (CRN: NWC).

-Research and Development (R&D) have an experienced workforce comprising clinical and non-clinical support staff who will assist Principal Investigators in research embedded within Trust services.
-R&D provides skilled support and facilitation for the development of grant applications and will advise staff at all stages of grant development and horizon scan to promote funding opportunities to researchers.
+Research and Development have an experienced workforce comprising clinical and non-clinical support staff who will assist Principal Investigators in research embedded within Trust services.
+We provide skilled support and facilitation for the development of grant applications and will advise staff at all stages of grant development and horizon scan to promote funding opportunities to researchers.
 We will signpost to key external partners, Higher Education Institutes (HEIs), the National Institute for Health Research (NIHR), Research Design Service where appropriate.

 LSCft is part of the North West Coast region and works closely with key local research partners, including HEIs such as Lancaster University, the University of Central Lancashire (UCLan) and the University of Manchester.
 The Trust is a member of the Lancaster Health Hub, a cluster of the local NHS organisations and Lancaster University working collaboratively to develop business around research and innovation.